Computing a Group Action from the Class Field Theory of Imaginary Hyperelliptic Function Fields: Abstract

 \section{Abstract}

 We explore algorithmic aspects of a simply transitive commutative group action coming from the class field theory of imaginary hyperelliptic function fields.
 Namely, the Jacobian of an imaginary hyperelliptic curve defined over $\Fq$ acts on a subset of isomorphism classes of Drinfeld modules.
 We describe an algorithm to compute the group action efficiently.
 This is a function field analog of the Couveignes-Rostovtsev-Stolbunov group action.
 We report on an explicit computation done with our proof-of-concept C++/NTL implementation; it took a fraction of a second on a standard computer.
 We prove that the problem of inverting the group action reduces to the problem of finding isogenies of fixed $\tau$-degree between Drinfeld $\Fq[X]$-modules, which is solvable in polynomial time thanks to an algorithm by Wesolowski.
+We give asymptotic complexity bounds for all algorithms presented in this paper.